-ELECTRONICS/CELL PHONES
+ELECTRONICS/CELL PHONES/WATCHES

-All electronic devices brought to school are prohibited during the school day, except for Sacred Heart Catholic School issued iPads/Chromebooks through our 1:1 program.
+All electronic devices (cell phones, watches with wifi, cellular, or blue tooth capability, electronic devices, etc.) brought to school are prohibited during the school day, except for Sacred Heart Catholic School issued iPads/Chromebooks through our 1:1 program.
 When using personal devices during the day, they can disrupt the learning environment and distract students and teachers from the educational process.
 These devices must be TURNED OFF and stored in the backpack until students leave the school building at the end of the day.
 Students needing to contact parents during the school day will be allowed to use a school phone with teacher permission.